binhnxit/flut_tour/README.md

 * Define the screen route in `app_route.dart`
 * Init the `Provider` class in `my_app.dart`

+#### Add a new http request
+* Create a new request class that extends `APIClient`
+* Write a `Future` function inside the request class, this function must return the http Response info.
+* Inside the `Provider` class, write a `Future` function that calls the `Future` function inside the request class with specified `Duration`.
+* Handle the Response (parse data, request status code... ).

 #### How to add assets

 * Icon